 The satellite shall request retransmission of data fragments for a maximum of N attempts.
 N is given in the MAC message field 10.

 It is also possible that the uplink acknowledgment message (#13) is not received by the ship station.
-It is for this reason that the uplink acknowledgment message (#13) contains ACK/NACK bits for 200 fragments, referencing the fragments transmitted during the previous VDE-SAT sub-frames.
+It is for this reason that the uplink acknowledgment message (#13) contains ACK/NACK bits for 200bursts, referencing the fragments transmitted during the previous VDE-SAT sub-frames.

+Each ACK/NACK bit represents an allocated burst, regardless if a fragment is transmitted or not.
+It is the responsibility of the ship station to keep track of what fragment was transmitted in each burst position.
+The size of each burst depends on the link ID used, so the number of ACK/NACK mask bits per VDE-SAT sub-frame depends on the DC size and link ID used.

-When the ship station does not receive uplink acknowledgment messages, it shall continue as if all the fragments have been acknowledged, up to 200 fragments from the last acknowledged fragment, given that the ship station still has an uplink resource allocation.
+When the ship station does not receive uplink acknowledgment messages, it shall continue as if all the fragments have been acknowledged, up to 200 fragments from the last allocated burst, given that the ship station still has an uplink resource allocation.
 If there were any lost fragments, then the ship station will see this when it receives the next uplink acknowledgment message (#13).
-If no uplink acknowledgment message (#13) is received for 200 transmitted fragments, the ship station shall retransmit all not-acknowledged fragments as long as uplink resources are allocated to it.
+If no uplink acknowledgment message (#13) is received for 200 allocated bursts, the ship station shall retransmit all not-acknowledged fragments as long as uplink resources are allocated to it.

 3.13 Data transfer protocol details